 UIS was founded in 1969 as Sangamon State University by the Illinois General Assembly.
 On July 1, 1995, it became a campus of the University of Illinois, thereafter known as the University of Illinois at Springfield.
 UIS was rated in the top 50 on the U.S. News & World Report’s list of the best U.S. online bachelor’s programs for veterans.
 Although this university offers a B.A. in Psychology online, admission to the program can be competitive.
 If you are interested, be sure to check if you match all of the qualifications!

 UH was founded in 1927 though it didn’t become a state institution until 1963.
 Today, the University of Houston is a major public research and teaching institution, serving nearly 40,000 students annually with nearly 300 undergraduate and graduate programs.
-This year UH was included in The Princeton Review’s list of “The Best 381 Colleges” in 2017.
 Its online psychology program has been rated No. 8 in the nation, and it gives students the option to receive a B.A. or a B.S. in Psychology.

 USU was founded in 1888 and is the No. 2 public university in the West (and top four in the nation) for lowest tuition on Forbes list of America’s Best College Buys (2014).
 It’s a land-grant, public research university who’s been ranked No. 20 in the nation in “Best Online Bachelor’s Programs” by U.S. News and World Report.
 Its online psychology degree requires an overall GPA of 2.75, 18 USU credits, a minimum of 40 semester credits, and several psychology prerequisite courses to be admitted.
 Once past the admissions process, you’ll take classes such as Lifespan Development, Psychological Statistics, Sensation and Perception, and Psychology of Gender.

-ODU was founded in 1930 as an extension of the college of William and Mary, the second oldest university in the United States.
+ODU was founded in 1930 as an extension of the College of William and Mary, the second oldest university in the United States.
 The two-year school quickly grew into a four-year institution and was granted independence in 1964 as Old Dominion College.
-ODU was ranked No. 18 as having a Best Online Bachelor’s in Psychology Degree Program in 2017 by the Center for Online Education, and No. 20 in the list of Best Online Psychology Degrees in 2017 by CollegeChoice.net.
+ODU was ranked No. 18 as having one of the Best Online Bachelor’s in Psychology Degree Programs in 2017 by the Center for Online Education, and No. 20 in the list of Best Online Psychology Degrees in 2017 by CollegeChoice.net.
 Some courses in the ODU’s online psychology program include Positive Psychology, Criminal Behavior, Adulthood and Aging, Psychology of Sex, and Drug Abuse & Dependency.

 UMass Lowell began as Lowell Normal School, a teaching college founded in 1894, and the Lowell Textile School, founded in 1895.
 It was ranked No. 28 in the nation for best ROI, and all four UMass undergraduate campuses have recently been rated in the top category of U.S. News & World Report’s Best Colleges rankings – making UMass one of the few university systems in the nation to have each campus so acclaimed.
 The UMass Lowell online B.A. in psychology provides students with theoretical foundations in various subfields of psychology: experimental, developmental, social, personality, and clinical psychology.